-CoC Advisory Groups
+CoC Advisory Committees

 Governance Advisory Committee

-In order to engage key government representatives in the effort to end homelessness, the RCCC formed an Intergovernmental Council (IC).
+In order to engage key government representatives in the effort to end homelessness, the Advisory Board formed an Intergovernmental Council (IC).
 The purpose of the IC is to promote and coordinate local government activities to assist persons experiencing homelessness.
 The IC will consist of current public officials representing various levels of government such as cities, county, state, and federal.
 The positions of Chairperson and Vice Chairperson will be elected and rotate among the represented agencies on an annual basis.

 Evaluation Advisory Committee

-Responsible for advising on the Homeless system of care which includes: CES regional support and effectiveness, HMIS data system and/or other relevant data and systems, support of the HUD NOFA competitive process and collaborative application, Regional Homeless System performance measures and metrics, review of LSA, SPM, PITC and HIC, review of HUD CoC and ESG program monitoring and grievances of any corrective action or final funding recommendations of any competitive process the RCCC may be party to, make recommendations to the Board for changes in CES or HMIS systems that require board and/or Full Membership approval, and create a strategic annual plan with the CoC Lead Agency to calendar committee and areas of focus for the committee.
+Responsible for advising on the Homeless system of care which includes: CES regional support and effectiveness, HMIS data system and/or other relevant data and systems, support of the HUD NOFA competitive process and collaborative application, Regional Homeless System performance measures and metrics, review of LSA, SPM, PITC and HIC, review of HUD CoC and ESG program monitoring and grievances of any corrective action or final funding recommendations of any competitive process the RCCC may be party to, make recommendations to the Board for changes in CES or HMIS systems that require Advisory Board and/or General Membership approval, and create a strategic annual plan with the CoC Lead Agency to calendar committee and areas of focus for the committee.

 Rating & Ranking Subcommittee